 What Is Beetroot Pachadi?

-The beetroot is gently sautéed with onions, ginger, and green chilli in coconut oil, then cooled and folded into fresh curd.
-The result is a strikingly colorful dish with balanced flavors.
-Earthy from the beetroot, spicy due to the green chilli, and mildly sweet from the onion.
-The yogurt or Indian curd lends the tangy flavour, while it's enveloped by the nuttiness of coconut oil.
+You gently sauté beetroot along with onions, ginger, and green chilli in coconut oil.
+Cool it and mix into fresh curd.
+The resulting dish is strikingly colourful with balanced flavours.
+Earthy zest from the beetroot, spiciness from the green chilli, and mild sweetness from the onion.
+The yogurt or Indian curd lends the tangy flavour, while everything is covered by the nuttiness of coconut oil.

-This side is easy to prepare, but its visual and flavor appeal make it a beloved inclusion in regular and festive spreads across Kerala.
+This side is easy to prepare, but its visual and taste appeal make it a beloved inclusion in regular and festive spreads across Kerala.

-How can any beetroot post end without an ode to its health benefits?
+Can any beetroot post end without talking about its health benefits?

-• Rich in antioxidants (betalains) that help fight inflammation and oxidative stress.
+• Rich in antioxidants (betalains).
+These help fight inflammation and prevent oxidative stress in the body..

-• High in fiber, supporting digestion and gut health.
+• High in fibre and supports digestion and gut health.

 • Loaded with essential nutrients like folate, iron, potassium, and vitamin C.